 There’s not a single ounce of a doubt who leads the pack when it comes to CMS (Content Management System) market share.
-There are other content management systems available, but, there’s nothing like – WordPress!
+There are other content management systems available, but, no competitor comes close to WordPress!

 With WordPress, it’s never been easier to create a website for your business, and even more complex solutions such as larger multisite platforms, SaaS systems, CRM, and server infrastructures as well.
 The project that you want to create will determine how complex the process will be, and if and why you should choose WordPress as your CMS platform.

-Yes, WordPress started as a blogging platform, and it is still the best solution if you want to kickstart your blog.
-But, with respect to other CMS platforms, WordPress evolved into something that is so much more than a blogging platform!
+So, why Is WordPress the perfect CMS?
+It’s true that WordPress was initially just a blogging platform, and it is still the best solution if you want to kick-start your blog.
+However, with respect to other competitors to WordPress, the WP platform evolved into something that is so much more than a blogging CMS!

-Today, WordPress is an all-encompassing CMS that we use to develop powerful solutions for enterprises!
+Today, WordPress is an all-inclusive CMS that we at DevriX use to develop powerful solutions for enterprises!

-- SEO-Friendliness: WordPress is especially good for deploying SEO best practices.
+While a lot of WordPress competitors fail to deliver an easy-to-use search engine optimization experience, WordPress itself is especially good for deploying SEO best practices.
 With the power of quality content, keywords, and plugins, you can further analyze and optimize your content.

-- Flexibility: The possibilities of scaling your website is one of the key aspects that make WordPress what it is!
-The development work is helped by over 54,000 plugins!
+The possibilities of scaling your website is one of the key aspects that make WordPress what it is!
+The development work is helped by over 59,471 plugins!
 The number of add-ons is staggering, and perhaps more than any other CMS.
-Whatever you need on your WordPress site, it can be done, and whatever you think can’t be done, just get in touch and watch the masters at work!
+Whatever you need on your WordPress site, it can be done.
+If you can’t on your own, it can be achieved by a WordPress development professional!

-- It’s Secure: With the right set of security plans, which should include keeping the WP core up to date, keeping plugins updated, using a WordPress managed hosting from a reliable company with top-notch support, making sure that the custom code is written following the best practices, etc – WordPress is as secure as any other CMS out there.
+With the right set of security plans, which should include keeping the WP core up to date, keeping plugins updated, using a WordPress-managed hosting from a reliable company with top-notch support, making sure that the custom code is written following the best practices, etc. – WordPress is as secure as any other CMS out there.

-- Community: WordPress is built from and for the community, and we at DevriX are constantly giving back to its improvement, whether to our own contributions or running WordCamp workshops!
-There are over 75 million websites built with WordPress, which is proof of a strong community and commitment to take open source technology to new heights.
+WordPress is built from and for the community, and we at DevriX are constantly giving back to its improvement, whether to our own contributions or running WordCamp workshops!
+There are 455 million websites built with WordPress, which is proof of a strong community and commitment to take open source technology to new heights.

 However, we aren’t saying WordPress is perfect, and there are a few setbacks in the platform, such as:

-- Need of Complex Modifications: Sure, you can find tons of ready-made snippets and templates, but hey, if you really want a sleek and unique solution, you need to have at least PHP and CSS support on hand.
+- Need of complex modifications.
+Sure, you can find tons of ready-made snippets and templates, but, if you really want a sleek and unique solution, you need to have at least PHP and CSS support on hand.

-- Plugin Aggravation: Plugins are what makes WordPress so competitive in the CMS marketplace.
-However, too many plugins and you can significantly damage the performance of your website.
+- Plugin trouble.
+Plugins are what makes WordPress so competitive in the CMS marketplace.
+However, too many plugins can significantly damage the performance of your website.

 However, apart from these few disadvantages mentioned above, brands such as Xerox, Sony, Walt Disney Company, and most of the Fortune 500 companies are powered thanks to WordPress!
 As a matter of fact, the most powerful institution in the world, the White House is powered by WordPress!